MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/environment-setup.md

 ## Set up Power BI desktop for developing a visual

 To develop a Power BI visual, enable the *Develop a visual* option in the Power BI desktop.
-To enable this option, follow the instructions in this section .
+To enable this option, follow the instructions in this section.

 1. From the Power BI desktop, navigate to **File** > **Options and settings**  > **Options**
    :::image type="content" source="./media/environment-setup/desktop-options.png" alt-text="Screenshot of Options menu in the Power BI desktop.":::